The Sofa Ski School Story

-I realized that in most of my private lessons we worked on the same main ski mistakes people tended to make.
+Most lessons I taught in my first years in California were 1 or 2 hour private and group lessons.
+On some days I would train with three different parties, all super keen to improve their skiing.
+I realized that in most of my lessons we worked on the same main ski mistakes people tended to make.
 Based on my training in the Austrian Teaching System and my teaching experience I developed lessons that proved to work best to fix those ‘bad habits’ while keeping the language simple and free of ski tech terminology.

 With the possibilities of the DVD format I found a way to connect the ski mistakes with the related lessons.
 Same as in a good lesson the viewer could first identify where he had the biggest potential for improvement and was then led directly to the lesson that would help him work on that.
 The concept of an interactive application that would not waste time with lessons on things the skier had already mastered, but that would allow him to focus on the main things he was not doing right.
 A virtual ski school visit that could be done from the living room sofa.

 “A skier that is able to ski a blue run safely is usually doing 75 percent right.
 It is the 25 percent that he is not doing right that get him in trouble on the blacks and once identified and fixed will make a real difference in his skiing.”